ATTRIBUTES ASSOCIATED WITH A GOOD CLIENT/ JOB AD:

 Client provides image samples to demonstrate desired style if applicable.

 Client provides links to company website or previous work if applicable.

-Client has a long-standing DA account and has successfully completed previous jobs here.
+Client has a long-standing DA account with no hidden activity or messages and has successfully completed previous jobs here.

 ATTRIBUTES OF A GOOD FREELANCER/ REPLY TO A JOB AD:

 Artist seems to have read and understood the project description.